 Steve: To a large degree, each of our UC products is geared towards different user aspects.
 Grasshopper is really for a very small customer – think of an individual real estate agent.
 He or she might just want a combined mobile/desk phone with all of the power of the two things.
 Where he or she is out on the road a lot and needs that kind of communication.

-Grasshopper is definitely for the one or two-ish kinds of people, whereas Jive is a business phone system that could cover that same number of people but is really geared towards a more traditional smaller business all the way up to hundreds of employees and everything in-between.
+Grasshopper is definitely for the one or two-ish kinds of people, whereas Jive is a small business phone system that could cover that same number of people but is really geared towards a more traditional smaller business all the way up to hundreds of employees and everything in-between.
 There is some overlap in terms of what each UC solution can do, but not in terms of who the customer is.

 Steve: Yes, so we’re obviously continuing not only enhancing our solution set as it is today but coming out with some new things – a lot of which I probably can’t go into in detail, but one of the big areas I think is incredibly exciting around the GoTo set of solutions is our Room solution.
 We had a rooms-based solution like many of our competitors have had, but we’ve also enhanced that over the last six months to be a really solid take on it.